notifi-network/notifi-sdk-ts/packages/notifi-react-hooks/README.md

 ## 🔃 Updating the Alert
 If a user wants to update their alert by changing the email address notifications are sent to, or to add a phone number for SMS notifications, updating the alert is handled by using the `updateAlert()` hook.
 It takes the [type `ClientUpdateAlertInput`](https://notifi-network.github.io/notifi-sdk-ts/modules.html#ClientUpdateAlertInput).

 You'll want to pass in the `id` of the existing alert to make the update to that alert entity.
-In our simplest use case, where the user only has 1 alert in their account, fetch the user's persisted data using `fetchData()`.
+In our simplest use case, where the user only has 1 alert in their account, fetch the user's persisted data using `fetchData()` and get the id of the alert to delete.
 ```
 const {fetchData, updateAlert} = notifiClient;